 The first step is data preparation.
 From the

-pandas.DataFrame, you extract the X-values and Y-values as a
+pandas.DataFrame, you extract the X and Y-values as

 feature_name = ['CreditScore', 'Geography', 'Gender', 'Age', 'Tenure', 'Balance', 'NumOfProducts', 'HasCrCard', 'IsActiveMember', 'EstimatedSalary'] response_name = ['Exited'] data = df[[val for sublist in [feature_name, response_name] for val in sublist]].copy() # Encode the category columns for col in ['Geography', 'Gender']: data.loc[:, col] = LabelEncoder().fit_transform(data.loc[:, col]) # Do an 80/20 split for the training and test data train, test = train_test_split(data, test_size=0.2, random_state=42) # Scale the features and split the features away from the response sc = StandardScaler() # Feature Scaling X_train = sc.fit_transform(train.drop('Exited', axis=1).to_numpy()) X_test = sc.transform(test.drop('Exited', axis=1).to_numpy()) y_train = train.loc[:, 'Exited'].to_numpy() y_test = test.loc[:, 'Exited'].to_numpy()

-Next, you design and code a neural network using the neural network architecture.
+Following is a depiction of the the neural network architecture.
 It is a sequential model with an input layer with 10 nodes.
-It then has two hidden layers with 255 densely connected nodes and the ReLu activation function.
+It has two hidden layers with 255 densely connected nodes and the ReLu activation function.
 The output layer has a single node with a sigmoid activation function because the model is doing binary classification.
 The optimizer is Adam and the loss function is binary cross-entropy.
 The model is optimized on the accuracy metric.
 This takes several minutes to run.

 keras_classifier = Sequential() keras_classifier.add(Dense(units=255, kernel_initializer='uniform', activation='relu', input_dim=10)) keras_classifier.add(Dense(units=255, kernel_initializer='uniform', activation='relu')) keras_classifier.add(Dense(units=1, kernel_initializer='uniform', activation='sigmoid')) keras_classifier.compile(optimizer='adam', loss='binary_crossentropy', metrics=['accuracy']) keras_classifier.fit(X_train, y_train, batch_size=10, epochs=25)